aalzanki/MakeSchoolNotes-Swift/P5-MakeSchoolNotes-Intro/content.md

 We will touch on other topics through the course of this tutorial.
 However, this is an outline of the skills and questions you will be able to answer by the end of this tutorial.

-By the end of it you will have a good understanding of building a complete iOS utility app.
+By the end of it, you will have a good understanding of building a complete iOS utility app.
 This will put you in good stead for our next tutorial, *Makestagram*!

 ##Getting Started